1917 Auckland Rugby League season: Round 10

+North Shore had three players go into military camp and substituted them with three players "from the Māori camp" including a player named Mangakapia and another named Ngatui.
+It was said that on the whole they were "fairly good but were handicapped a lot by a lack of knowledge of the game".
+In the match between City and Ponsonby, Jim Clark who had been warned earlier was sent off for disputing an obstruction call against him by referee Archie Ferguson.
+Future New Zealand hooker Sam Lowrie was said to have done well in the scrums getting possession for his side on 9 times out of 12.
+George Paki was also singled out for playing another outstanding game at fullback for City and was said to be the best fullback in Auckland.
+Bill Davidson at centre three quarter for City was said to have been the best back on the ground.

 On 21 July Ponsonby played a match versus the Waterside Workers after both Otahuhu and Grafton had left the competition.
 Ponsonby won the match by 14 points to 3.
+Ponsonby had been scheduled to play Grafton but after it became apparent that the later side could not field a team the alternative fixture was arranged.

 Roope Rooster knockout competition

 After both Otahuhu and Grafton Athletic had dropped out of the senior grade there were only 4 senior teams left.
 However the Waterside Workers formed a team and played a match versus Ponsonby during the season, and they also played in the first round of the Roope Rooster.

 Following the conclusion of the Roope Rooster competition on 25 August a benefit match was played between City Rovers and Newton Rangers at Victoria Park.
 It was won by City 31 points to 11.
 On 1 September City defeated Ponsonby in another exhibition match, described as “one of the fastest and most exciting matches this season” by 13 points to 12 at Victoria Park.